abrarsheikhsony/SFDC-artificial-intelligence/README.md

 ## Other Trailheads
 <ul>

+<li><a href="https://trailhead.salesforce.com/content/learn/trails/learn-about-the-fourth-industrial-revolution" target="_blank" alt="Learn About the Fourth Industrial Revolution">Learn About the Fourth Industrial Revolution</a></li>

 <li><a href="https://trailhead.salesforce.com/content/learn/trails/build-your-customer-service-management-toolkit" target="_blank" alt="Build Your Customer Service Management Toolkit">Build Your Customer Service Management Toolkit</a></li>

 <li><a href="https://trailhead.salesforce.com/content/learn/trails/be-the-bank-your-customers-love" target="_blank" alt="Be the Bank Your Customers Love">Be the Bank Your Customers Love</a></li>